 This is more common in people who are overweight or obese.
-With type 2 diabetes, the illness and symptoms tend to develop gradually (over weeks or months).
+Type 2 diabetes tends to develop gradually (over weeks or months).
 This is because people with type 2 diabetes still make insulin (unlike type 1 diabetes).
 However, people with type 2 diabetes do not make enough insulin for the body's needs, or the body is not able to use insulin properly.
 Type 2 diabetes usually starts in middle-aged or elderly adults but is increasingly being seen in children and in young adults.
 See the separate leaflet called Type 2 Diabetes.

 What's the difference between type 1 and type 2 diabetes?
 Can you reverse pre-diabetes?
 How do you know if you have diabetes?
 Can diabetes affect your sperm count?
 All your questions answered.